-Amittia Parker, LMSW, MPA has worked for a decade as a mental health consultant across a variety of settings in Kansas City, including home-based services, childcare centers, school-based services, and health clinics.
+Amittia Parker (she/her) has worked for a decade as a mental health consultant across a variety of settings in Kansas City, including home-based services, childcare centers, school-based services, and health clinics.
 She is currently a fourth year doctoral candidate at the University of Kansas, School of Social Welfare and engaged in research, teaching, and service.
 Her research agenda is focused on promoting minority mental health, with a particular interest in Black and Latinx families with young children.
 Her current research projects focus on maternal mental health among African American mothers, natural helping spaces, and behavioral health service availability and delivery.
 Amittia promotes racially sensitive practice both within the courses she teaches and in guest lectures.
 Amittia provides consultation services across the state and also serves in leadership roles in local, state, and national venues focused on infant and early childhood, the African American community, and Black social workers.

 Juan Sazo, LCSW

-Juan P. Sazo is a Latinx Licensed Clinical Social Worker who has experience working with children, adolescents, adults and family systems in faith-based, school-based, and community-based environments where he has facilitated individual, family, and group interventions, addressing different topics such as trauma, grief and loss, self-harm, relational aggression, anger management, social inequities, and life adjustments.
+Juan P. Sazo (he/him) is a Latinx Licensed Clinical Social Worker who has experience working with children, adolescents, adults and family systems in faith-based, school-based, and community-based environments where he has facilitated individual, family, and group interventions, addressing different topics such as trauma, grief and loss, self-harm, relational aggression, anger management, social inequities, and life adjustments.
 He has extensive knowledge in the field of trauma as it pertains to its physiological and somatic impact on individuals.
 He utilizes a humanistic and culturally-attuned approach to his work and believes that all persons he is working with have the capacity and innate skills to find improvement in their lives.